oczki/Pogoda/README.md

 ## Installation

+You'll need Python, version 2.7 is okay.
+Cache busting is implemented in PHP, but if you're not into that, you can modify the `index` file not to use it.

 1. Find your longitude and latitude and put them in `data/cron/callApis.py` as floats.
 1. Get [DarkSky API key](https://darksky.net/dev).
 Put it in `data/cron/callApis.py`.
 1. Get [Airly API key](https://developer.airly.eu/api).
 Also put it in `data/cron/callApis.py`.